-- Besides those noted above, what other biblical examples do you see of God's people cooperating under His leadership for a worthwhile cause? - 2 What significant challenges to working together with others have you experienced?
-How did have you experienced?
-How did you overcome them? - When have you experienced the greatest joy in Christian 3 cooperation?
+- Besides those noted above, what other biblical examples do you see of God's people cooperating under His leadership for a worthwhile cause? - What significant challenges to working together with others have you experienced?
+How did you overcome them? - When have you experienced the greatest joy in Christian cooperation?
 How can your church increase its cooperation with other Baptists, in order to accomplish more?